okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/auth-js-redirect/main/index.md

 ### Auth JS and redirect authentication

-In this guide, you don't need to use an Okta-supported server-side or front-end framework to get access to redirect authentication.
+In this guide, you don't need to use an Okta-supported server-side or front-end framework for redirect authentication.
 It's possible to use Auth JS to create a drop-in solution that works with most web apps.
 This solution works whether you're adding a centralized sign-in flow to a new app or retrofitting it to an existing app.

 To see examples of Auth JS with other front-end frameworks, go to [Sign in to SPA](/docs/guides/sign-into-spa-redirect/angular/main/).